Croke Park: History

-Recognising the potential of the Jones' Road sports ground a journalist and GAA member, Frank Dineen, borrowed much of the £3,250 asking price and bought the ground in 1908.
+Recognising the potential of the Jones' Road sports ground, a journalist and GAA member, Frank Dineen, borrowed much of the £3,250 asking price and bought the ground in 1908.
 In 1913 the GAA came into exclusive ownership of the plot when they purchased it from Dineen for £3,500.
 The ground was then renamed Croke Park in honour of Archbishop Thomas Croke, one of the GAA's first patrons.

-In 1913, Croke Park had only two stands on what is now known as the Hogan stand side and grassy banks all round.
+In 1913, Croke Park only had one stand on what is now known as the Hogan Stand side and grassy banks all round.
 In 1917, a grassy hill was constructed on the railway end of Croke Park to afford patrons a better view of the pitch.
-This terrace was known originally as Hill 60, later renamed Hill 16 in memory of the 1916 Easter Rising.
-It is erroneously believed to have been built from the ruins of the GPO, when it was constructed the previous year in 1915.
+This terrace was known originally as Hill 60, after a battle in the Gallipoli Campaign, in which The Royal Dublin Fusiliers, Munster Fusiliers and Connaught Rangers fought.
+It was later renamed Hill 16 in memory of the 1916 Easter Rising.
+It is erroneously said to have been built from the ruins of the GPO but was constructed the previous year in 1915.

-In 1918, the GAA set out to create a high capacity stadium at Croke Park.
+In 1918, the GAA set out to create a high-capacity stadium at Croke Park.
 Following the Hogan Stand, the Cusack Stand, named after Michael Cusack from Clare (who founded the GAA and served as its first secretary), was built in 1927.
-1936 saw the first double-deck Cusack Stand open with 5000 seats, and concrete terracing being constructed on Hill 16.
+1936 saw the first double-deck Cusack Stand open with 5,000 seats, and concrete terracing being constructed on Hill 16.
 In 1952 the Nally Stand was built in memorial of Pat Nally, another of the GAA founders.
 Seven years later, to celebrate the 75th anniversary of the GAA, the first cantilevered "New Hogan Stand" was opened.

 The highest attendance ever recorded at an All-Ireland Senior Football Championship Final was 90,556 for Offaly v Down in 1961.
-Since the introduction of seating to the Cusack stand in 1966, the largest crowd recorded has been 84,516.
+Since the introduction of seating to the Cusack Stand in 1966, the largest crowd recorded has been 84,516.

 Bloody Sunday

 On 21 November 1920, during the Irish War of Independence, Croke Park was the scene of a massacre perpetrated by the Auxiliary Division of the Royal Irish Constabulary (RIC).
 The RIC entered the ground and began shooting into the crowd, killing or fatally wounding 14 civilians during a Dublin-Tipperary Gaelic football match.
 The dead included 13 spectators and Tipperary player Michael Hogan.
-Posthumously, the Hogan stand, built in 1924, was named in his honour.
+Posthumously, the Hogan Stand, built in 1924, was named in his honour.
 Those shootings, on the day which became known as Bloody Sunday, were a reprisal for the killing of 15 people associated with the Cairo Gang, a group of British intelligence officers, by Michael Collins' "Squad" earlier that day.